flashliquidity/flashliquidity-arbiter/README.md

 # FlashLiquidity Arbiter

-Arbitrage bot designed for performing rebalancing operations and distributing profits to liquidity providers in FlashLiquidity self-balancing pools.
+Arbitrage bot designed to perform rebalancing operations and profits distribution to liquidity providers in FlashLiquidity self-balancing pools.

 ## Requirements